Geonovum/ogc-api-testbed/services/home/docs/docs/index.md

 # OGC-API-Testbed - STABLE - Home

 Welcome to the Geonovum OGC API Testbed server.
-Main website and documentation: [apitestdocs.geonovum.nl](https://apitestdocs.geonovum.nl).
+Main website and documentation can be found at [apitestdocs.geonovum.nl](https://apitestdocs.geonovum.nl).

 Listed below are the (web-)services running on this domain.
 Click links to view and interact.